-Arnold S. Monto, M.D.
+Arnold S. Monto, MD

-- Professor, Epidemiology
+- Professor Emeritus, Epidemiology

-- Professor, Global Public Health
+- Professor Emeritus, Global Public Health

 Dr. Monto's primary current concerns include occurrence, etiology and prevention of infectious diseases in industrialized and developing countries; frequency and cause of respiratory infections in families living in the community, and in factors which predict the occurrence and prevention of these illnesses; research and training to respond to bioterrorist threats.

 Acting Chair of the FDA's Vaccines and Related Biological Products Advisory Committee

 Prevention and treatment of influenza; Epidemiology of respiratory infection; Infectious disease epidemiology.

 Hand hygiene and mask use interventions for reducing influenza transmission in the community setting (The M-FLU Study)

 Areas of Expertise: Infectious Disease, Public Health Practice, Respiratory Viruses, Vaccines